MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-sensitivity-label-as-condition.md

 You can use [sensitivity labels](sensitivity-labels.md) as a condition in DLP policies for these locations:

-- Exchange Online email messages
+- Exchange email messages
-- SharePoint Online
+- SharePoint
-- OneDrive for Business sites
+- OneDrive
 - Devices

 Sensitivity labels appear as an option in the **Content contains** list.